mapbox/mapbox-gl-native/platform/darwin/docs/guides/Predicates and Expressions.md

 function is available.
 To use these operators in an `NSExpression`, call the `MGL_FUNCTION()` function with the same arguments that the operator expects.

+### Conditionals

+Conditionals are supported via the built-in `+[NSExpression expressionForConditional:trueExpression:falseExpression:]` method and `TERNARY()` operator.
+If you need to express multiple cases (“else-if”), you can either nest a conditional within a conditional or use the `MGL_IF()` or `MGL_MATCH()` function.

+### Aggregates

+Aggregate expressions can contain arrays of expressions.
+In some cases, it is possible to use the array itself instead of wrapping the array in an aggregate expression.

 ### Variables

 The following variables are defined by this SDK for use with style layers: